Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-Our main results come in two flavors.
-In the first case, we make no symmetry assumptions on the initial data, and our results yield the dynamic stability of the Kasner Big Bang singularity whenever the exponents verify the stability condition \eqref{Kasner.stability.cond} (as well as the Kasner exponent constraints \eqref{sumpi}).
-In the second case, we consider polarized $U(1)$-symmetric solutions to the Einstein-vacuum equations in $1+3$ dimensions and prove stable Big Bang {}{formation} for \underline{symmetric} perturbations of \emph{any} Kasner solution (with exponents verifying the constraints \eqref{sumpi}, $\widetilde{B}=0$).
-We emphasize that for polarized $U(1)$-symmetric solutions, the spatial connection coefficients featuring three distinct indices automatically vanish (see Lemma \ref{lem:gamma.U(1)} for a proof and Remark~\ref{R:IDENTIFYOBSTRUCTION} for a discussion of the relevance of this fact), which leads to a simple proof of \eqref{STRUCTURECOEFFICIENTKasner.stability.cond} (see the end of the proof of Proposition~\ref{prop:low}).
+In the second case, we consider polarized $U(1)$-symmetric solutions to the Einstein-vacuum equations in $1+3$ dimensions and prove stable Big Bang formation for \underline{symmetric} perturbations of \emph{any} Kasner solution (with exponents verifying the constraints \eqref{sumpi}, $\widetilde{B}=0$, and excluding the trivial case of a single non-zero Kasner exponent equal to unity).
+We emphasize that for polarized $U(1)$-symmetric solutions, the spatial connection coefficients featuring three distinct indices automatically vanish (see Lemma~\ref{lem:gamma.U(1)} for a proof and Remark~\ref{R:IDENTIFYOBSTRUCTION} for a discussion of the relevance of this fact), which leads to a simple proof of \eqref{STRUCTURECOEFFICIENTKasner.stability.cond} (see the end of the proof of Proposition~\ref{prop:low}).

 We will now describe these two setups in more detail.